 One of our key findings is that while the rate of taxation varies, the mandated allocation of occupancy tax revenue typically does not stray far from destination promotion and other tourism-related uses.
-With the exception of a few communities, nearly all lodging tax revenues are reinvested into destination marketing and tourism-related infrastructure.
-While some legislation is sufficiently broad as to allow for a range of tourism-related expenditures, there are only a few communities where part of the tax is directed to their general fund.
+With the exception of a few communities, nearly all lodging tax revenues in North Carolina are reinvested in destination marketing and tourism-related expenditures.
+While some legislation is sufficiently broad as to allow for a range of tourism-related expenses, there are only a handful of communities where some of the tax is directed to the general fund.

 All personal contact information will be kept confidential and never shared with anyone.
 We will only inform you there is an updated version of the report now available for your download.

 Contact us any time for a discussion, proposal or quote and we will gladly oblige.
 We are flexible and pride ourselves in personal attention, no matter how big or small the assignment.